Comparative study of methodologies to compute the intrinsic Gilbert damping: interrelations, validity and physical consequences: Torque response methods

 In this approach, temperature and disorder effects are included in $\alpha_\text{noSOI}$ (shown in Fig.~\ref{fig:alpha}d for Co), while the spin-orbit intrinsic broadening is calculated by the second term in Eq.~\eqref{tsm}, which can also be obtained as $\alpha - \alpha_\text{noSOI}$.
 An extra advantage of calculating the damping as the aforementioned difference is that one explicitly subtracts the contributions introduced by $\eta$, providing similar results to those obtained with vertex corrections~\cite{Mankovsky:2013ii}.
-Considering the torque-torque response within a mean-field approximation (an exact result in the perturbative approach\cite{Edwards:2016be}) and using Eq.~\eqref{slopeofchiAB}, we obtain
+Considering the torque-torque response within the mean-field approximation (an exact result in the perturbative approach\cite{Edwards:2016be}), we obtain, similarly to Eq.~\eqref{xctcm},

-This is known as Kambersy's formula, commonly used in the literature~\cite{Gilmore:2007ev,Garate:2009ic,Barati:2014gh,Thonig:2014kt,Sakuma:2015ex}, which we refer to as spin-orbit torque correlation method (SO-TCM).
-When the perturbative theory is taken into account and the SOI is not included in the Green functions, we name it ``perturbative SO-TCM''.
+In this formula, the involved quantities are matrices in spin and orbital indices and the trace runs over both.
+This is known as Kambersy's formula, commonly used in the literature~\cite{Gilmore:2007ev,Garate:2009ic,Barati:2014gh,Thonig:2014kt,Sakuma:2015ex}, which we refer to as {\em spin-orbit torque correlation method} (SO-TCM).
 As in Eq.~\eqref{xctcm}, it relates the damping to Fermi level quantities only.
+When the SOI is not included in the calculation of the Green functions $G(\VEC{k},\epsilon_F)$ and enters only through the torque operators, we name it {\em perturbative} SO-TCM~\cite{Edwards:2016be}.
+These methods are placed at the bottom right of Fig.~\ref{fig:diagram}, with the main approximations required indicated by the long dashed arrows.

-To clarify the different approximations taken and their range of validity, we present in Fig.~\ref{fig:comparison} the calculations of the SOI contribution to the damping parameter of bulk Fe (a), Co (b) and Ni (c) using the SO-TCM obtained in Eq.~\eqref{sotcm}, when no external field is applied.
-Both approaches, including SOI (red curve with squares) in the Green functions or not (green curve with circles), are shown.
-We also include the results of $\alpha - \alpha_\text{noSOI}$ obtained within the ISM.
+We now proceed to compare these approaches with the ISM explained in Sec.~\ref{staticmethods}.
+Fig.~\ref{fig:comparison} presents the calculations of the SOI contribution to the damping parameter of bulk Fe (a), Co (b) and Ni (c) using the SO-TCM obtained in Eq.~\eqref{sotcm}, when no external field is applied.
+Both approaches, including SOI (red curve with squares) in the Green functions or not (green curve with triangles), are shown.
+For a meaningful comparison, we compute $\alpha - \alpha_\text{noSOI}$ within the ISM.